For top football tips, betting offers and free bets from the best football betting sites in the business, this website is just the ticket.

-Playing football with a human head may not be deemed socially acceptable in modern times.
-Thankfully, football has developed over the years, making the modern game truly great and accessible to billions without the need for someone to lose their head – bonus.
+Playing football with a human head is not deemed socially acceptable in modern times thankfully, but that wasn’t always the case.
+Luckily, football has developed over the years, making the modern game truly great and accessible to millions without the need for someone to be decapitated – bonus.
 Football has evolved and provided a myriad of fantastic moments throughout the years.
 Yet whom can we thank for delivering such an all-consuming sport to the masses?
-How have we gone from such a violent game to a highly protected and more skilful modern day version?
-Most importantly, who had the enthralling idea to play with a ball rather than a human head?
+How have we gone from such a violent game to a highly protected and more skillful modern day version?
+Most importantly, who had the novel idea of playing with a ball rather than a human head?

 There is evidence that games similar to football were played throughout the world as early as 5000B.C.
 Evidence has been discovered indicating that military forces in the Han Dynasty played a similar game to football, “Tsu Chu”, which involved a small leather ball stuffed with fur with only the use of feet being permitted.
-A similar game can be seen in Japan named “Kemari”.
+A similar game can be seen in Japan, named “Kemari”.
 This consisted of a larger ball than “Tsu Chu”, yet an international between the Japanese and Chinese reportedly occurred around 50BC.
-This may be seen to be the first ever footballing international.
+This may have been the first ever instance of international football.

 Alternative games spread throughout the world.
 Italy had “Calcio”, allowing up to 24 players on each team, with the goal of getting the ball over the opposition’s line via any means.
 In North America and Canada “Aquasaktuk” was popular, whilst in South America a comparable sport was in practice with the pitch in the shape of an “I”.

 The origins of English football can be traced to the year 700, with peasants in the east of England decapitating a Danish prince and then kicking his severed head around.
-Laws were passed in 1331 by Edward III, banning such events.
+Laws were passed in 1331 by Edward III, banning such events – the spoilsport.
 Queen Elizabeth I passed further legislation punishing “footballers” by way of prison with a maximum sentence of a week.
-Sadly this law was revoked; we won’t be seeing Cristiano Ronaldo in prison any time soon.
+This law was revoked though, so we won’t be seeing Raheem Sterling in Strangeways any time soon.

 The Footballing Association (FA), the body that oversees and governs football in England, was created in 1863.
 Football as we know it can be seen to stem from this point.
 Ebenezer Morley has been dubbed “the father” of football after creating Barnes FC in 1862.
-From this time there was a large amount of debate surrounding the rules of the game.
+From this time there was a good deal of debate surrounding the rules of the game.
 Consequently, Morely wrote to Bell’s Life newspaper, suggesting that a set of rules should be created for football.
-A meeting was held in Holborn (London) with representatives from numerous clubs, all playing contrasting rules, meeting to establish a distinct and universal rule book.
+A meeting was held in Holborn (London) with representatives from numerous clubs who all played with contrasting rules to establish a single universal rule book.
 This was deemed to be the creation and the first meeting of the FA.
 Football at this point was believed to involve both the use of hands and feet similar to Australian Rules Football.

 The role of the FA had little effect up until 1871 when “The Football Association Challenge Cup” was created.
 Helping unify and bring a common competition to a wider group of clubs helped reinforce the new rules drafted by the FA.
 However, this was limited by only 15 of the FA’s 50 member clubs joining the competition in its first year.
 In order to spread the positive effects of a unified competition, County and District associations were created in order to create greater organisation within local areas.
 Resultantly, greater gains were seen on a national level, making the FA a truly legitimate national body.

-Such interest in the FA Cup spiralled with demand, especially in the north of England, where many saw nothing wrong in paying players to perform.
+Such interest in the FA Cup spiraled upwards with demand, especially in the north of England where many saw nothing wrong in paying players to perform.
 Thus, Professionalism was formally endorsed by the FA in 1885.
-In order to maintain professionalism, teams had to play on a more regular basis with greater organisation.
+In order to maintain professionalism, teams had to play on a more regular basis and with greater organisation.
 William McGregor (a member of the Aston Villa Committee at the time) wrote to numerous clubs to organise a league format in order to enable this, with the league involving 12 clubs being set up in 1888.
-This has developed over the years and is the ultimate origin of what the Premier League is today.
+This has developed over the years and is ultimately the origin of the Premier League today.

-With the increasing development of the beautiful game in England, popularity was also flourishing throughout the world.
-The FA was originally against any European footballing federation and dismissed claims from the Netherlands FA in 1902 and later calls from the French in 1903 for the need for such an organisation.
+With the increasing development of the beautiful game in England, popularity was also flourishing throughout the rest of the world.
+The FA was originally against any European footballing federation and dismissed claims from the Netherlands FA in 1902 and later calls from the French in 1903 for the need of such an organisation.
 Consequently, England were not one of the founding members of Fédération Internationale de Football Association (FIFA), created in Paris in 1904.
-However, by 1906 the FA were a fully-fledged member, a move we can be thankful for today with FIFA in charge of tournaments such as the World Cup.
+However, by 1906 the FA had caved in and were a fully-fledged member, a move we can be thankful for today with FIFA in charge of tournaments such as the World Cup.

 European club competition was first seen in 1954 with the original European Cup, now the Champions League.
 By 1954 the European footballing associations were represented by UEFA (Union of European Football Associations).
 When French journalists covered the South American Cup of Champions, enthusiasm emerged for a European alternative.
 Gabriel Hanot, editor of French newspaper “L’Equipe” began forming proposals of such a tournament for UEFA.
 Efforts were bolstered by Wolverhampton Wanderers winning numerous international friendlies and thus being deemed “Champions of the World” by the English media.
 Hanot stated that Wolverhampton Wanderers must prove themselves against Europe’s elite before claiming such a title.
 UEFA approved Hanot’s application with Real Madrid going on to dominate the European Cup in the following five seasons.
-Real Madrid remain the most successful European team with their tenth victory, La Decima, claimed in 2014.
+Real Madrid remain the most successful European team as of 2019 with 13 trophies in the cabinet.

 An international equivalent to the European Cup was set up by UEFA in 1960, then known as The European Nations Cup and now the European Championships.
 Held in France and won in Paris by the Soviet Union, the 1960 Championship included 17 teams yet many key nations such as Germany, England and Italy were missing.
 The last European Championship was held in Poland and Ukraine with 16 teams at the finals after 51 entered the qualifying process and the eventual winners, for the second time running, were Spain.

-Modern Football can be seen to have developed financially yet also tactically in comparison to the football discussed when the FA first began.
-The Premier League began in 1992 taking over from the traditional First Division.
-Since the introduction of mass television coverage and sponsorship the wealth and popularity of football has sky rocketed.
-Added to an influx of richer foreign owners helping change football, with the highest paid player in the world, Cristiano Ronaldo, now sitting comfortably on £292,000 per week (after tax), the modern game is very different from the days when players were forced to get a job when they retired.
+Modern Football has developed a great deal financially yet also tactically in comparison to the football discussed when the FA first began.
+The Premier League began in 1992, taking over from the traditional First Division, and since the introduction of mass television coverage and sponsorship the wealth and popularity of football has skyrocketed.
+Added to an influx of richer foreign owners helping change the face of football, with the highest paid players in the world netting hundreds of thousands of pounds per week, the modern game is very different from the days when players were forced to get a job when they retired.

-Tactically formations have also become more advanced with the generic 4-4-2 being traditionally used throughout the last century giving way to more subtle variations.
+Tactically, formations have also become more advanced with the traditional 4-4-2 formation used throughout the last century giving way to more subtle variations.
 Recent success seen under the 4-2-3-1 formation of Jose Mourinho’s Chelsea and Spain’s 4-5-1 has encouraged others to try these more midfield-heavy options.

-Equally a recently debatable topic of the development of the modern game can be seen in the use of technology.
-The FA and FIFA have been very reluctant in introducing technology and believe that the professional game should be played in a similar fashion to that of the amateur Sunday Leagues around the country.
-The 2014 World Cup saw the introduction of goalline technology, marking a move away from the roots of football set up in 1863.
-Moreover, there is further demand for video review within football similar to that seen in rugby.
-This is another area where we may see the beautiful game develop further in the coming years, with additional referees, magic spray to keep players back at free kicks and other developments all likely or already introduced.
+Equally, a recently debatable topic of the development of the modern game can be seen in the use of technology.
+The FA and FIFA have been very reluctant to introduce technology believing that the professional game should be played in a similar fashion to that of the amateur Sunday Leagues around the country.
+Nevertheless, the 2014 World Cup saw the introduction of goalline technology, marking a move away from the roots of 1863.
+More advanced video technology similar to that seen in rugby was introduced by some leagues in 2018, with the Premier League using VAR for the first time in the 2019/20 season.